-We know that gravity keeps the moon in orbit around the Earth.
-It also holds the planets in orbit around the sun.
-Most important to you, it's what keeps you on the ground and causes objects to fall toward the Earth.
+We know that gravity keeps the Moon in orbit around the Earth.
+It also holds the planets in orbit around the Sun.
+Most importantly to you, it's what keeps you on the ground and causes objects to fall toward the Earth.

 Scientists have learned that anything that has mass also has a gravitational pull.
 The more massive an object is, the stronger its gravitational pull will be.
 Also, the closer you are to an object, the stronger its gravitational pull will be on you.

-For example, large, heavy objects, like airplanes, need a lot of power to counteract gravity.
+For example, large, heavy objects, like airplanes, need lots of power to counteract gravity.
 That's why airplanes have such large engines.